 Wall lamps and hanging lights

-A wall lamp is important for your interior if you are searching for a particularly industrial or shabby chic styled environment.
-Retro wall lamps can be found within interiors which imitate those of English pubs, or American bars and diners (which are actually imitating English pubs).
-More often than not, a wall lamp can be combined with a table lamp in close proximity, as long as the visible lightbulbs do not differ drastically in style.
+A wall lamp is important for your interior if you are searching for a particularly industrial or shabby chic styled environment. vintage wall lights can be found within interiors which imitate those of English pubs, or American bars and diners (which are actually imitating English pubs).
+More often than not, a wall lamp can be combined with a table lamp in close proximity, as long as the visible vintage light bulbs do not differ drastically in style.
 The addition of a retro ceiling lamp can really change the style and dynamic of an interior.

 If you live in a property with high ceilings, a stunning characteristic of Victorian properties in the UK, one could argue that you have an advantage over the rest of us.
 This is because you can integrate four, five, six, seven or up to eight ceiling lamps into your interior.
 Ample space between you and the ceiling allows you to fill this void.
 Ceiling lamps generally look best and were always used most commonly inside industrial, factory-esque interior designs, but in a contemporary context, the truth is that they are being integrated more and more into Scandinavian style interiors.